Football Manager: Football Manager 2007

 On 8 June 2006, Sports Interactive published details on Football Manager 2007.
-On 1 October 2006, Sports Interactive released a Gold Demo of FM 2007, available in two versions, vanilla and strawberry.
+On 1 October 2006, Sports Interactive released a Gold Demo of Football Manager 2007, available in two versions: vanilla and strawberry.
 Both versions allow users to play six months into a season.
 The strawberry version contains a larger collection of quickstarts so users can try out more leagues.
 It also contains more graphics than the vanilla version.
 Football Manager 2007 was released on 18 October 2006.

-New features in the 2007 version of FM include the ability to include pictures for the player as the manager; substantially increased media interaction such as approaches from national newspaper journalists about the upcoming match or asking for comments on a player's performance in recent matches; new varying degrees of criticism or praise for players (happy with form or very pleased with form rather than just one generic good term), a similar feature has been included for such actions as admiring players or attempting to unsettle transfer targets.
+New features in the 2007 version of Football Manager include the ability to include pictures for the player as the manager, substantially increased media interaction such as approaches from national newspaper journalists about the upcoming match or asking for comments on a player's performance in recent matches, and new varying degrees of criticism or praise for players (happy with form or very pleased with form rather than just one generic good term).
+A similar feature has been included for such actions as admiring players or attempting to unsettle transfer targets.
 Improvements have also been made to board request interactions.

-The main improvement lauded by Sports Interactive for this version of FM is the improved scouting system.
+The main improvement lauded by Sports Interactive for this version of Football Manager is the improved scouting system.
 Scouts' and coaches' experience is now shown graphically via bar charts and scouts gain knowledge from areas they have scouted previously.
-To go with this it is now possible to get feeder/parent club status which allows to either send players to lower league teams to gain experience, make it easier to get work permits, merchandise sales in other areas etc. or, as a lower league team, to receive reserve and youth team players on free, season long loans and to generate extra revenue through associated 'fees' and friendly matches.
+To go with this, it is now possible to get feeder/parent club status, which allows to either send players to lower league teams to gain experience, make it easier to get work permits, merchandise sales in other areas, or, as a lower league team, to receive reserve and youth team players on free, season long loans and to generate extra revenue through associated fees and friendly matches.
 A patch has been released to combat some of the main bugs in the game, such as unrealistic scout reports and high amounts of injuries sustained whilst playing on the pitch.
-On 27 July, the Football Manager website was updated with a new Football Manager 2008 section.
+On 27 July 2007, the Football Manager website was updated with a new Football Manager 2008 section.